 AGAR 2017.18 Certificate of Exemption

 Minutes published on the website in advance of meetings are draft minutes and will be replaced with the final version after the meeting.

-Draft Minutes of the Council meeting held on 17 January 2018 are below:
+Draft Minutes of the Council meeting held on 21 February 2018 and the Planning Meeting held on 7 March 2018 are below:

 There will be an Extraordinary Meeting of the Parish Council on Wednesday 6 December 2017, the main item to re-consider the Vattenfall/Vanguard project consultation document in the light of new information.

 All residents should have received the latest newsletter ahead of the recent Open Days.
 Further information is available on the new Vattenfall/Vattenfall in Norfolk website